Application Process and Admission Requirements

 - Next, if these initial discussions are successful, the applicant should complete the formal application form obtained from the future supervisor.
-As described in this form, the applicant must submit a Statement of Research Interests, university transcripts, English test results (if applicable), and reports from two referees.
+As described in this form, the applicant must submit a Statement of Research Interests, university transcripts, English test results (if applicable), copy of passport and reports from two referees.

 For All Applicants

 1. Completed MSc/PhD Application Form - can be obtained from the supervisor

 2. Certified copies of transcripts of previous academic qualifications.
 Candidates must have a first class or upper second-class honours primary degree (BSc, MSc), or equivalent.